1. Tasks

 Default: 300

-Defines the execution settings and commands for the virtual worker.
+Defines the execution settings for the virtual worker.

 Show child attributes